ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_1/README.md

 ```

  ## Prerequisite
-  - Some gradle dependency is must for run this project
+  - Some gradle dependencies are a must for running this project
   These are:
  ```
 // https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java